krzemienski/awesome-from-stars/README.md

 * [openai/codex](https://github.com/openai/codex): Lightweight coding agent that runs in your terminal
 * [krzemienski/codex-universal](https://github.com/krzemienski/codex-universal): Base docker image used in Codex environments
 * [openai/codex-universal](https://github.com/openai/codex-universal): Base docker image used in Codex environments
+* [loocor/codmate](https://github.com/loocor/codmate): CodMate is a macOS SwiftUI app for managing CLI AI sessions: browse, search, organize, resume, and review work produced by Codex, Claude Code, and Gemini CLI.
+It focuses on speed, a compact three-column UI, and “ship it” workflows like Project Review (Git Changes) and one-click Resume/New.
 * [sourcegraph/cody-public-snapshot](https://github.com/sourcegraph/cody-public-snapshot): Type less, code more: Cody is an AI code assistant that uses advanced search and codebase context to help you write and fix code.
 * [CodyFlame/CodyFire](https://github.com/CodyFlame/CodyFire): 🌸 Powerful Codable API requests builder and manager for iOS.
 * [zai-org/CogVideo](https://github.com/zai-org/CogVideo): text and image to video generation: CogVideoX (2024) and CogVideo (ICLR 2023)